wreckbeck/book-review-site/README.md

 -  Navigation Section with links for the site
 -  A footer with a copyright notice and your name

-The pages of your site will pieces of an online book review site.  __[Under no circumstances should you use inline html styles.](http://stackoverflow.com/questions/2612483/whats-so-bad-about-in-line-css)__
+The pages of your site will be the pieces of an online book review site.  __[Under no circumstances should you use inline html styles.](http://stackoverflow.com/questions/2612483/whats-so-bad-about-in-line-css)__

 ### Site Homepage

-For the homepage of your site, named `index.html` you will create a site with:
+For the homepage of your site, named `index.html` you will create a page with:
 -  A Header section with the title for your book review site.
 -  A section for navigation.
--  A main content section with an html unordered list of the top-5 book images (see the images folder) which will link to their pages in Amazon.com or book review pages.
+-  A main content section with an html unordered list of the top-5 book images (see the images folder) which should link to their pages in Amazon.com or book review pages.

 ### Book Review Pages
 You will then create a book review page template, using Eloquent Ruby by Russ Olsen and develop a structure for the site.
-The content for the page is provided in the content folder by the textfile `index_content.txt`  The book review page will have the same structure as `index.html` except for the main content section.
-The page will also include the image of book EloquentRuby.jpg
+The content for the page is provided in the content folder by the textfile `index_content.txt`.
+The book review page will have the same overall structure as `index.html` except the main content section will structure the information inside of the text file.
+The page should also include the image of book EloquentRuby.jpg

-In the main content section you will need to structure the content inside the textfile.

 ### Site Contact Page
 You will also include a contact page for visitors to provide feedback to the maintainers.

 The page will include:

--  A Picture of the site maintainer, you can select a picture or use the goofy picture provided.
+-  A Picture of the site maintainer, you can use a picture of yourself or use the goofy picture provided.
 -  A statement welcoming feedback on the site via e-mail, twitter or facebook.
 -  A list of methods to contact the site maintainer via email, Twitter and Facebook.